Corporate governance and code of conduct

 The Insurance Act is the legislative framework for insurance operations in Alberta.
 It establishes the AIRB to regulate the auto insurance industry.

-This policy establishes the procedures for board meetings, transparency, governance oversight, and the appointment and remuneration and expense reimbursement of Board members.
+Establishes procedures for board meetings, transparency, governance oversight and the appointment, remuneration and expense reimbursement of Board members.

 The AIRB may issue or enforce orders, bulletins, notices, and guidelines under the authority of the Auto Insurance Premiums Regulation.

 The AIRB Board Members are remunerated a per diem amount in recognition of their time and effort required to carry out the mandate of the AIRB.
-In addition, the AIRB recognizes Board Members should not be out-of-pocket for their services.
 The AIRB reimburses Board Members for reasonable expenses incurred to attend meetings, training, and conferences or when acting as a representative of the AIRB.

 Find the Public Agency Governance Policy adopted by the Government of Alberta.